 More information on the Counseling & Guidance department website...

 Uniforms are not required but all students must abide by the dress code outlined in the Student Code of Conduct.

 HEB ISD has many challenging and rewarding career opportunities in areas including teaching, substitute teaching, administration, child nutrition, maintenance, transportation, and custodial services.
-For more information on current employment opportunities, please click on the Careers tab and view job openings.
+For more information on current employment opportunities, visit the Careers section of our website

 English as a Second Language is available to students who exhibit limited proficiency in English.
 Bilingual classes in Spanish are offered on designated campuses for eligible students in grades pre-kindergarten through five.
 English as a Second Language classes provide instruction to students who speak languages other than English.
 The coursework includes listening activities to enable students to increase accuracy in comprehension, speaking activities to allow students to learn to express themselves, and reading and writing activities.
 Activities that teach American cultural patterns are integrated into the curriculum.